 There are so many fantastic markets in London that it is very hard to narrow down a list, but one of my favourites is definitely Borough market.
 Located in Southwark right by London Bridge Station, Borough market is a foodie’s heaven.
 It is one of the largest and oldest markets in London and features food and produce from around the world.
 Here you can purchase vegetables from Yorkshire, game from France, sweets from Turkey and all sorts of other delicious food!
 I wrote about this market previously here and you can also look at the official website here.

-This amazing museum is high on everyone’s lists while visiting London, and it’s not surprising.
+This amazing museum is high on everyone’s lists when visiting London, and it’s not surprising.
 The building itself is stunning and there are enough treasures inside to keep you fascinated for days!
 This is where you can see one of the statues from Easter Island, the Rosetta Stone, frescoes from the Acropolis in Athens, Egyptian mummies and so much more.
 I wrote a more detailed post about the British Museum here if you’d like to see and read more!

 Natural History Museum

 My favourite museums have always been the ones that feature animals and dinosaur exhibits, and London’s Natural History Museum definitely doesn’t disappoint!
-With enough dinosaur skeletons and moving replicas to delight any child (and child-at-heart) this museum also holds fascinating bird and animals displays as well as a breathtaking space display where you can ride an escalator into and through a planet!
+With enough dinosaur skeletons and moving replicas to delight any child (and child-at-heart), this museum also holds fascinating bird and animal displays as well as a breathtaking space display where you can ride an escalator into and through a planet!
 Don’t miss the earthquake simulator as well.
 A more detailed blog post about my trip to the Natural History Museum can be found here.

 Kensington Palace is the official London residence of Prince William, the Duchess of Cambridge and Prince George.
-Parts of the Palace are open to the public but the part I most enjoyed were the Kensington Gardens.
+Parts of the Palace are open to the public but the part I most enjoyed was the Kensington Gardens.
 Sharing a border with Hyde Park, the whole area is a lovely place to walk, ride a bike or have a picnic, with acres of beautiful gardens, the Serpentine river and many interesting sculptures; my favourite, of course, is the Peter Pan statue.
 J. M. Barrie, the author of “Peter Pan” used the gardens as his inspiration for the story, and the beloved character has been immortalised here.
 For more photos of Kensington Gardens have a look at my previous blog here.